defenseunicorns/leapfrogai-deployment/INSTALL.md

 # deploy
 zarf package deploy zarf-package-*.tar.zst
 # press "y" for prompt on deployment confirmation
-# enter the number of GPU(s) that are expected to be available when prompted RESOURCES_GPU and LIMITS_GPU
+# enter the number of GPU(s) that are expected to be available when prompted

-# check
-zarf tools kubectl logs -n leapfrogai deployment/gpu-support-test
-# the logs should show that all expected GPU(s) are accessible

 # clean-up
 zarf package remove gpu-support-test